awslabs/ssosync/README.md

 ## AWS ECS Fargate

 NOTE: Using ECS may incur costs in your AWS account.
 Please make sure you have checked the pricing for AWS ECS before continuing.

 Running ssosync once means that any changes to your Google directory will not appear in AWS SSO.
 To sync. regularly, you can run `ssosync` via AWS ECS.

 The approach for running on ECS is to use it as a Fargate Task.
 With some modifications in the original code, the resulting binary is capable of reading environment variables and adding(or removing) necessary groups from the syncronization.

 The modifications in the code were necessary to overcome the 72 hours sync duration.
-By defining specific gruops to sync, we can reduce this time up to 7 minutes.
+By defining specific groups to sync, we can reduce this time up to 7 minutes.
 To check those modifications, please see [this PR](https://github.com/Creditas/ssosync/pull/2/files).

-Defining a custom task and as well a custom Docker image was also necessary.
-Those files can also be found the PR above.
-There are also a few environment variables, which are set on Parameter Store, to check them, clich on [this PR](https://github.com/Creditas/ssosync/pull/1/files).
+Defining a custom task and as well as a custom Docker image was also necessary.
+Those files can also be found in the PR above.
+There are also a few environment variables, which are set on Parameter Store, to check them, click on [this PR](https://github.com/Creditas/ssosync/pull/1/files).

 All the infrastructure code can be found in the PR above, which defines:
 - ECS Cluster